spud-grails/spud-cms/README.md

 Where "home" is the page name you wish to use.

-Pages will default render to the 'application' layout of your application.
+Pages will default render to the 'page' layout of your application.
 You can change this by using templates to specify base layouts.

 Defining Templates / Layouts
 ----------------------------